Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Empirical Evaluation

 \Cref{tab:paragraph_style_eval_synth} assesses style preservation on the paragraph level.
 First, we evaluate the writer identification task exclusively on the imitated images (Query: Synth \& Key: Synth) to examine the consistency within the styles of the generated paragraphs.
 Second, to verify the authenticity of the preserved genuine style, we treated the generated images as queries and calculated their \mbox{top-1} and mAP scores against the pool of real samples (Query: Synth \& Key: Genuine).
 The top row shows the results on genuine IAM test data to validate the writer identification task as an evaluation metric.
 Additionally, we report the stitched IAM test data (IAM stitched) results to justify our stitching protocol, which was applied as post-processing for the comparison approaches.
 The similarly high IAM and IAM stitched results highlight that (1)~our applied \ac{wi} method is effective and (2)~our stitching process does not influence the writer identification performance.

 Our method significantly outperforms current state-of-the-art methods in both experiments (Q: Synth \& K: Synth and Q: Synth \& K: Genuine).
+Higher top-1 and mAP scores indicate that our generated handwriting is more stylistically consistent and closely matches the intended writer's style.
 VATr~\citep{pippi2023archetypes} performs well for the synthetically generated images but cannot preserve the style of the given input style image.
 At the same time, HiGAN+~\citep{gan2022higanplus} performs similarly well in both experiments.
 In addition to the baseline method, we evaluate the effect of different ranked resampling strategies.
-In particular, we rank the samples according to their performance in \ac{wi} (rank(\ac{wi})), \ac{htr} (rank(\ac{htr})), or both (rank(\ac{htr},\ac{wi})).
+In particular, we rank the samples according to their performance in \ac{wi} ($\text{rank}_{\text{WI}}$), \ac{htr} ($\text{rank}_{\text{HTR}}$), or both ($\text{rank}_{\text{HTR+WI}}$).
 As expected, the results show that a ranked sampling using \ac{wi} is especially beneficial to preserve the input style (s.\ Synth+Genuine).
 The combination of \ac{wi} and \ac{htr} is slightly worse.

 \Cref{fig:umap} offers an intuitive visualization of our results, showcasing the distribution of documents from the five most prolific writers in our dataset.
 We applied UMap dimensionality reduction~\citep{mcinnes2020umap} to the L2-normalized global feature vectors obtained from the writer identification task.
 In this plot, each writer is distinguished by a unique colour, and the cluster centers are depicted as large, transparent circles.
 Surrounding these central points, the genuine test data samples, represented by smaller dots, tend to cluster closely.
 However, the representations generated by VATr~\citep{pippi2023archetypes} are mostly situated between the clusters of genuine writers, suggesting a less distinct association with any specific writer's style.
 A similar observation can be made for TS-GAN~\citep{davis2020text}, for which the low-dimensional representations tend to mix across the clusters of genuine writers.
 HiGAN+~\citep{gan2022higanplus} exhibits a somewhat better alignment in certain cases but struggles to accurately associate with the styles of the blue and red writers, indicating a partial success in style emulation.
 In contrast, the style vectors generated for our model's paragraphs demonstrate a notably closer affiliation with the intended writers' clusters, although with minor inaccuracies.
 For instance, a few blue samples are closer to the yellow cluster than their target blue centre.